 - Clinical pathology meeting (monthly).

 - Quarterly "Research-in-progress" presentation on Celiac disease.
-This will be integrated with the twice monthly General Gastroenterology & Hepatology "Research-in-progress" meetings (Wed, 12-1 pm, Dana 5).
+This will be integrated with the twice monthly General Gastroenterology & Hepatology "Research-in-progress" meetings (Wed, 12:00 to 1:00 pm, Dana 5).

-- Monthly Celiac disease Journal Club.
-This will be integrated within the weekly Celiac disease research meeting (Friday 1-2 pm, Dana 6)
+- Monthly celiac disease Journal Club.
+This will be integrated within the weekly celiac disease research meeting (Friday 1:00 to 2:00 pm, Dana 6)

 - Celiac disease fellows' training will be enhanced by participation in regularly scheduled general Gastroenterology and Hepatology teaching events.
 This will also help fellows to become integrated with the other

-clinical and research trainees during their fellowship (this will be important as the Celiac Disease Fellowship will likely have just 1-3 trainees at any point in time).
+clinical and research trainees during their fellowship (this will be important as the Celiac Disease Fellowship will likely have just 1 to 3 trainees at any point in time).

 - Pathophysiology of disease - core curriculum conference (weekly)